 Sprite Lamp is a software tool to help game developers combine 2D art with dynamic lighting effects, through the creation of hand drawn normal maps.
 You can keep up to date with Sprite Lamp via twitter or facebook.

-Sprite Lamp for Windows is available right now, via the humble widget (DRM-free), or via Steam:
+Sprite Lamp is available right now, via the humble widget (DRM-free), or via Steam:

 In case you’re here looking for information on getting a particular engine working with Sprite Lamp, here is a (short but growing) list of downloads and instructions for supported engines.

 Feel free to get in touch with any questions you have about Sprite Lamp via this contact form here.

 Despite the growing graphical power available to gamers on everything from consoles to phones, many game developers prefer to use 2D art in their games – often to preserve the style of their art, or just because 3D models can be expensive and difficult to work with.
 One downside of this is that dynamic lighting, and the benefits that come with it in terms of atmosphere or gameplay, become much more difficult to achieve.
 Sprite Lamp aims to change that.

 At its core, Sprite Lamp is for creating standard assets – normal maps, depth maps, anisotropy maps, and ambient occlusion maps – to be used in the ways that common game engines are already using them.

 What makes Sprite Lamp unique is that it creates these maps without ever needing to model anything in 3D – all the inputs can be hand drawn, and Sprite Lamp preserves the art styles that are possible with hand drawn images.
 As an example, if you were making a pixel art game featuring zombies, here’s how one of those zombies might look if you were using Sprite Lamp: